EIG Web Hosting Brands and the Best Alternatives 2023

 SiteGround is a group of companies registered in the USA, UK, Bulgaria, Cyprus, and Spain that manages three offices and offers quality hosting services from several data center locations worldwide.

-No, SiteGround is not a hosting company owned and operated by Endurance International Group of companies.
-It remains is one of the non EIG hosts.
+No, SiteGround is not a web hosting company owned and operated by Endurance International Group of companies.
+It remains one of the non-EIG hosts.

 Over the last ten years, SiteGround has employed over 500 company members who facilitate high-quality and innovative hosting services to their clientele.